This small 6 Inch Gingerbread Cake recipe made from scratch without cake mix is a moist and fluffy cake that tastes like Christmas in every bite.

 Don’t forget the lemon zest!
 Lemon always pairs well with gingerbread.
 You can even use my lemon buttercream frosting.

-Looking for more small cake flavors?
-I wrote a Small 6 Inch Cake Recipes For Two guide.
-Some of my favorites are:
+Looking for more small cake recipes?
+Check out my 6 Inch Cake Recipes guide.
+Some favorites are:

 Equipment You Will Need